yeehaa123/brain/site-content/I7NX7Kz7lO61.md

 # Hero Section

 ## Headline
-Unlock the Power of Your Knowledge
+Unlock the Power of Your Brain

 ## Subheadline
 Test Brain is your personal knowledge management system, capturing your expertise and transforming it into your competitive advantage.